 During the opening Maya Yukihi sang a (rather spectacular) rendition of “All I Want For Christmas” before the usual welcoming comments by various roster members.

-All of the newer wrestlers looked good, despite getting a little lost at times (which with Kyuuri’s help they recovered from nicely).
+All of the newer wrestlers looked good, despite getting a little lost at times (which with Kyuri’s help they recovered from nicely).
 Uno and Saya are already showing disctinctive styles and personalities, and seemed to be solid additions to the roster.
 Ozaki showed great flashes of power and has a ton of potential as a wrecking ball style wrestler.
-She was made to look strong defeating Kyuuri for the win.
+She was made to look strong defeating Kyuri for the win.

 On the first show I saw during last year’s trip I was introduced to Miyako Matsumoto by seeing her team unsuccessfully and hilariously with Maruko Nagasaki, so I was extremely amused to find them teaming again here on my first IR show of this trip.
 Given their opponents were International Tag Ribbon Championship #1 contenders The Lovely Butchers (Hamuko Hoshi & Mochi Miyagi), there seemed little chance of the former team’s record improving.

 Sure enough this unfolded exactly as expected, with some self serving antics from the Dancing Queen and and eventual victory for Hoshi & Miyagi.
 Miyako predictably hit at her opponent in frustration after the loss.
 The Butchers looked good as a team, keep their own playing around to a minimum and focusing on hard hitting tag team wrestling (which is where I think their strength is).
 Their performance here definitely increased my excitement for their upcoming title match against my personal favorite team, Avid Rival.